AEADataEditor/aea-de-guidance/Requested_information_data.md

 ## Guidance on Providing the Information
 ### Data description
 - Data citation:
-  - This must include the official name of the dataset, as well as the name of the creator
+  - This must include the official name of the dataset, as well as the name of the creator (including if the article's author is the creator)
   - It must include the location of the data - download site, physical archive, etc.
+    - If the data is original to the article, then this will be an integral part of the replication archive
+    - If the data was acquired elsewhere, this should be the ORIGINAL location of the data
-  - It must include the date the data was created
+  - It must include the date the data was created or downloaded
   -  If possible, provide a Digital Object Identifier (DOI).
 You can generate a citation from the DOI using https://www.doi2bib.org/.
 - Statistical characteristics of the data
 - This description of data is often called "metadata"